yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

  - LHS of R07 requires a relationship corresponding to the requiement and a capability corresponding to the relationship.

 ### Step 1-6: When there is a dangling link, split the current case into cases where the linked object does or does not exist.
- - Since the requirement has a dangling `rel` link, the current case should be split into following two cases:
+ - Since the requirement has a dangling `rel` link, the current case should be split into following four cases:
-   - Case 2-2-1: There is no corresponding relationship => the goal holds because `wfs-allRQHaveRL(S)` reduces to false.
+   - Case 2-2-2-1*: There is no corresponding relationship => the goal holds because `wfs-allRQHaveRL(S)` reduces to false.
-   - Case 2-2-2: There is a corresponding relationship.
+   - Case 2-2-2-2: There is a corresponding relationship.
+    - Case 2-2-2-2-1*: The corresponding relationship is hostedOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.

+    - Case 2-2-2-2-2: The corresponding relationship is dependsOn.
+    - Case 2-2-2-2-3*: The corresponding relationship is connectsTo => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.

- - Since the relationship has a dangling `cap` link, the current case should be split into following two case   - Case 2-2-2-1: There is no corresponding capability => the goal holds because `wfs-allRLHaveCP(S)` reduces to false.
+ - Since the relationship has a dangling `cap` link, the current case should be split into following three case  - Case 2-2-2-2-2-1*: There is no corresponding capability => the goal holds because `wfs-allRLHaveCP(S)` reduces to false.
-   - Case 2-2-2-2: There is a corresponding capability.
+   - Case 2-2-2-2-2-2: There is a corresponding capability.
+    - Case 2-2-2-2-2-2-1*: The corresponding capability is hostedOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
+    - Case 2-2-2-2-2-2-2: The corresponding capability is dependsOn.
+    - Case 2-2-2-2-2-2-3*: The corresponding capability is connectsTo => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.

  - The current case should be split into following two cases:
-   - Case 2-2-2-2-1: The node of the capability is the same as of the requirement => the goal holds because `wfs-allRLNotInSameND(S)` reduces to false.
+  - Case 2-2-2-2-2-2-2-1*: The node of the capability is the same as of the requirement => the goal holds because `wfs-allRLNotInSameND(S)` reduces to false.
-   - Case 2-2-2-2-2: The node of the capability is different from the node of the requirement.
+  - Case 2-2-2-2-2-2-2-2: The node of the capability is different from the node of the requirement.

+### Step 1-2: Consider which rule can be applied to the global state in the current case.
+ - Since there is an unbound dependsOn requirement whose node is created, the next rule should be R07.

 ### Step 1-3: Split the current case into cases which collectively cover the current case and one of which matches to LHS of the current rule.
  - Since LHS of R07 requires an activated capability corresponding to the requirement, the current case should be split into following three cases:
-  - Case 2-2-2-2-2-1: The corresponding capability is closed.
+  - Case 2-2-2-2-2-2-2-2-1: The corresponding capability is closed.
-  - Case 2-2-2-2-2-2: The corresponding capability is open => the goal holds because R07 is applicable and so `cont(S)` reduces to true.
+  - Case 2-2-2-2-2-2-2-2-2*: The corresponding capability is open => the goal holds because R07 is applicable and so `cont(S)` reduces to true.
-  - Case 2-2-2-2-2-3: The corresponding capability is available => the goal holds because R07 is applicable and so `cont(S)` reduces to true.
+  - Case 2-2-2-2-2-2-2-2-3*: The corresponding capability is available => the goal holds because R07 is applicable and so `cont(S)` reduces to true.

 ### Step 1-2: Consider which rule can be applied to the global state in the current case.
  - Since there is a closed dependsOn capability, the next rule should be R05.